calzonelover/CMS_DC_ANOMALY/report/reco/README.md

     <img src="new_data/logs/minmaxscalar/LastSubmission/JetHT_subsystem_label_short_range.png" width="400px" >
 </p>

-It's obviously to tell that the cluter of outlier are mainly consists of malfunction from MUON and TRACKER sub-detector.
+It's obviously to tell that the cluster of outlier are mainly consists of malfunction from MUON and TRACKER sub-detector.
 Not only the outlier that has an interesting patterns but clustering in inlier is also remarkably considerable as clustering mainly from malfunction of ECAL and HCAL that located near or inside the green band.

 Please note that calculation of the matrix transform exclude failure scenario since it's a fake data and it might leading to a weird correlation in covariance matrix.